Summer 2025 Internship Information

 2. Assess curated archaeological collections (artifacts and paper/digital records) as part of a management plan; and

-3. (Dependant on availability) Perform archaeological fieldwork techniques, including excavation, artifact identification, and record keeping.
+3. (Dependent on availability) Perform archaeological fieldwork techniques, including excavation, artifact identification, and record keeping.

 Qualifications:

-• Students who are pursuing a major or minor in Anthropology, Archaeology, Historic Preservation, or Museum Studies are preferred.
+• Undergraduate students who are pursuing a major or minor in Anthropology, Archaeology, Historic Preservation, or Museum Studies, or recent graduates in those fields, are preferred.

 • Applicants should have some familiarity with archaeology and/or local history, either through coursework or extracurricular activities.